Theophilus of Antioch: The Apology to Autolycus

 Theophilus's critical powers were not above his age.
 He adopts Herodotus's derivation of θεός (theòs) from τίθημι (tithemi), since God set all things in order, comparing with it that of Plato from θεεῖν (theein), because the Deity is ever in motion.
-He asserts that Satan is called the dragon (Greek drakon) on account of his having revolted apode draken ai from God, and traces the Bacchanalian cry "Evoe" to the name of Eve as the first sinner.
+He asserts that Satan is called the dragon (Greek δράκων, drakon) on account of his having revolted (ἀποδεδρακέναι, apodedrakenai) from God, and traces the Bacchanalian cry "Evoe" to the name of Eve as the first sinner.
 He discovers the reason of blood coagulating on the surface of the ground in the divine word to Cain, the earth struck with terror refusing to drink it in.
 In addition, Theophilus misquotes Plato several times, ranking Zopyrus among the Greeks, and speaking of Pausanias as having only run a risk of starvation instead of being actually starved to death in the temple of Minerva.

 But if you say, "Show me thy God", I would reply, "Show me yourself, and I will show you my God".
 Show, then, that the eyes of your soul are capable of seeing, and the ears of your heart able to hear; for as those who look with the eyes of the body perceive earthly objects and what concerns this life, and discriminate at the same time between things that differ, whether light or darkness, white or black, deformed or beautiful, well-proportioned and symmetrical or disproportioned and awkward, or monstrous or mutilated; and as in like manner also, by the sense of hearing, we discriminate either sharp, or deep, or sweet sounds; so the same holds good regarding the eyes of the soul and the ears of the heart, that it is by them we are able to behold God.
 For God is seen by those who are enabled to see Him when they have the eyes of their soul opened: for all have eyes, but in some, they are overspread and do not see the light of the sun.
 Yet it does not follow, because the blind do not see, that the light of the sun does not shine; but let the blind blame themselves and their own eyes.
 So also you, O man, have the eyes of your soul overspread by your sins and evil deeds.
 You will say, then, to me, "Do you, who see God, explain to me the appearance of God."
 Hear, O man.
 The appearance of God is ineffable and indescribable, and cannot be seen by eyes of flesh.
 For in glory He is incomprehensible, in greatness unfathomable, in height inconceivable, in power incomparable, in wisdom unrivalled, in goodness inimitable, in kindness unutterable.